 Frequently asked questions WHAT CAN I DO TO MAKE MOVE IN GO MORE SMOOTHLY?

 Although there will be large rolling carts available for students to use for free, quantities are limited, so bring a small cart or dolly if you have one.
 Also consider bringing a small tool kit if you have items to put together-including a rubber mallet for raising or lowering the adjustable beds.
 You may place all of your trash and recycling in designated exterior locations around each building.
-IF I HAVE A OUESTION ABOUT MY ROOM OR BUILDING.
-WHO CAN I CALL?
+IF I HAVE A QUESTION ABOUT MY ROOM OR BUILDING, WHO CAN I CALL?
 New residents may contact the area office directly with specific questions.
 Area office phone numbers are listed on page 4.
 WHAT IF I WANT A DIFFERENT ROOM OR ROOMMATE?

 Any resident with a housing contract may request a room change at any time.
 Requests are granted in the order in which they are received and as spaces become available.
 The more flexible students are about where they would like to move, the more quickly a move is likely to happen.
 WHAT IS THERE TO DO BETWEEN MOVE IN AND CLASSES STARTING?
 Resident assistants, student organizations and departments will have plenty of fun activities planned-night and day-to help students meet people and adjust to campus.
 Visit welcome.uga.edu for a calendar of activities.
-WHAT IF I NEED SPECIAL ACCOMMODATIONS?
+WHAT IF I NEED AN ACCOMMODATION?

-All special requests for housing go through the Disability Resource Center (DRC), including requests to accommodate a disability or a medical condition (physical or mental).
+All housing requests to accommodate a disability go through the Disability Resource Center (DRC).
 DO I HAVE TO LEAVE MY ROOM DURING WINTER BREAK AND SPRING BREAK?
 Most undergraduate halls are closed for mid-year breaks, meaning residents must leave during these breaks.
 Exceptions include Brown Hall, Reed Hall and Payne Hall, which remain open.
 East Campus Village apartments, University Village apartments and HSC townhomes remain open, as well.
 HOW CAN I GET AROUND CAMPUS IF I DON'T HAVE A CAR?

 UGA has an extensive transit system.
 In fact, it carries the highest volume of any university-operated transit system in the United States.
 Free access to the UGA bus system and the Athens-Clarke County bus system is provided through the student transportation fee.
 ARE THE HALLS AIR-CONDITIONED?